 Committee Terms of Reference

-- No more than the ten most recent Master Teachers, one of whom will be chair
+- No more than the ten most recent the USask Distinguished Teachers (formerly USask Master Teachers), one of whom will be the chair

 - Chair will be elected by the committee